 K24 news anchor Anjlee Gadhvi is dead.

-Gadhvi passed away at the Aga Khan Hospital on Friday while undergoing treatment at the facility.
+Gadhvi passed away on Friday, January 10, at the Aga Khan hospital.

 Her colleagues and friends took to social media to condole with her family and below we have sampled some of the condolence messages:

 Peter Opondo: Oh my friend….You fought that cancer beast with all your might.
 You did it for your kids, husband.
 Never lost hope.
 You always smiled through the pain & insisted on coming to work even at your weakest points.
 We believed you were winning...until now!
 RIP my friend.

 - How UDA fever swept aside big names in Mt Kenya

 - How Uhuru's inability to sack his deputy has kept Kenya united

 - Kenya decides: Veterans shown the door by Young Turks

 Gladys Gachanja: Oh my!
 My condolences.
 She fought bravely.
 May she rest in peace and may her courage give others hope.